yoshuawuyts/speaking/README.md

-[16-05] denied    nodeconf-london  pull-stream: the little module that could [16-05] denied    nodeconf-london  the anatomy of a node server [16-06] accepted  nodeconf-oslo    tiny messages for big architectures [16-08] pending   cascadiafest     pull-stream: the little module that could [16-08] pending   cascadiafest     the anatomy of a node server [16-08] pending   cascadiafest     virtual no more
+[16-05] denied    nodeconf-london  pull-stream: the little module that could [16-05] denied    nodeconf-london  the anatomy of a node server [16-06] accepted  nodeconf-oslo    tiny messages for big architectures [16-08] denied    cascadiafest     pull-stream: the little module that could [16-08] accepted  cascadiafest     the anatomy of a node server [16-08] denied    cascadiafest     virtual no more
 ```

 ## Recordings